Cubs vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has picked up at least one hit in two games in a row.
-During his last five outings he is batting .381 with two doubles, a triple, two home runs, two walks and seven RBI.
+- Ohtani has picked up at least one hit in three straight games.
+During his last five outings he is hitting .350 with two doubles, a triple, a home run, three walks and four RBI.

 Ohtani Recent Games